calmm-js/kefir.atom/README.md

 ```

 which is function that is given a thunk to call while holding the propagation of
 events from changes to atoms.
-The thunk can `get`, `set` and `modify` any
+The thunk can `get`, `set`, `remove` and `modify`
-number of atoms.
+any number of atoms.
 After the thunk returns, persisting changes to atoms are
 propagated.

 Consider the following example: